Yorkshire’s flowing with great breweries and you can check out their quaffable work on one of these tours.

 Kelham Island Brewery

-Kelham Island Brewery is Sheffield’s oldest independent brewery, and you can get an up-close look at its inner workings on their mammoth 3 hour tour, complete with an expert guide, tasty food and, of course, plenty of beer.
-You’ll start in the Loft Bar, where you’ll learn about how they select the ingredients for their brews.
-After that, you’ll get to see the magic happen in the brewery itself, with lots of fun facts and samples of their speciality Rider beers thrown in.
-It ends back at the Loft Bar with more beer and a supper of pie & peas.
-You can book onto one of their Friday or Saturday tours for £25.
+Kelham Island Brewery is Sheffield’s oldest independent brewery and you can get an up-close look on their mammoth three-hour tour, complete with an expert guide, tasty food and, of course, plenty of beer.
+Starting in the Loft Bar, you’ll learn about ingredient selection for their brews before you check out the brewery in action with sampling, followed by more beer and food back in the bar.
+You can book onto one of their 12pm or 2.30pm Saturday tours for £25.

 Kelham Island Brewery, 23 Alma Street, Sheffield, West Yorkshire, S3 8SA.

-One of Leeds’ best breweries welcomes beer lovers inside their Sheepscar home to see how they do it.
-From 7pm every Friday and 3pm every Saturday, you’ll get a tour around the brewery, giving you a chance to learn about the ingredients that go into their beers and how they turn them into your favourite brews.
-Afterwards, it’s a short walk across the room to the brewery tap where you’ll get to try three thirds of the freshest beers you’ll ever come across – all for £10.
+One of Leeds’ best breweries welcomes beer lovers inside their Springwell home to see how they do it.
+From 7pm every Friday, 1pm or 5pm every Saturday and 2pm every Sunday, you’ll get a tour around the brewery, giving you a chance to learn about all the magic that goes into their beers and how they turn them into your favourite brews.
+Afterwards, it’s back to the brewery tap where you’ll get a tutored tasting of their core beers – all for £11.